btcpayserver/btcpayserver-doc/Troubleshooting.md

 or use this

-docker logs --tail 40 btcpayserver_clightning_bitcoin
+`docker logs --tail 40 btcpayserver_clightning_bitcoin`

+You can also get log information with c-lightning cli command

+`bitcoin-lightning-cli.sh getlog`

 ## 4. Finding a solution yourself (FAQ, Wiki, GitHub issues)